12 Best Fraud Detection Software and Tools in 2023

 - You’re in an emerging market looking for a cost-effective but efficient solution.

 Accertify – Dynamic Automation to Suit Your Preference

-The American Express company’s fraud prevention solution is Accertify, which touts itself a true end-to-end fraud solution provider, from customer authentication to SCA optimization, and even chargeback management for those inevitable occurrences.
+The American Express company’s fraud prevention solution is Accertify.
+The company touts itself a true end-to-end fraud solution provider, from customer authentication to SCA optimization, and even chargeback management for those inevitable occurrences.